Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 - Arizona has covered the spread twice at home, and is 3-2 overall there, this season.

-- Los Angeles is 4-2 overall, with two wins against the spread, away from home.
+- Los Angeles has two wins against the spread, and is 4-2 overall, in away games.

 Powered by Data Skrive.